charlibydesign/charlisbookbox/posts/edgarallanpoe.md

 Perhaps this is the only way to pay tribute to a writer who has indelibly marked the nineteenth-century.</p>
 </section>

-<blockquote>I received a copy of this book free from NetGalley and Jennifer Bray-Weber to facilitate my review.
+<blockquote>I received a copy of this book free from NetGalley to facilitate my review.
 All opinions given are 100% my own.</blockquote>

 <p>I put this book as a DNF because I abandoned it, but honestly, the book was horrible.
 The book reads like a grade school essay.
 It’s disjointed, disconnected, and nearly impossible to make sense of.
 </p>